Algebraic approximations of fibrations in abelian varieties over a curve: Smooth torus fibrations and their tautological families

 \begin{thm}[{Claudon~\cite{ClaudonToridefequiv}}] Let $G$ be a finite group and $f : X \to B$ a $G$-equivariant smooth torus fibration.
-Assume that the total space $X$ is a compact Kähler manifold.
+Assume that the total space $X$ is a compact K\"ahler manifold.
 Then in the $G$-equivariant tautological family $\Pi$ associated to $f$, the subset of $V^G \cnec H^1(B ,\cE_{\bH/B})^G$ parameterizing fibrations with a multi-section is dense in $V^G$.
-In particular, if the fibers of $f$ and $B$ are algebraic, then $\Pi$ is an algebraic approximation of $f$. \end{thm}
+In particular, if the fibers of $f$ and $B$ are projective, then $\Pi$ is an algebraic approximation of $f$. \end{thm}

-The proof of Theorem~\ref{thm-multsec} is already contained in the proof of~\cite[Theorem 1.1]{ClaudonToridefequiv}.
-We will only provide a sketch of proof and necessary references for the detail.

 \begin{proof}[Sketch of proof of Theorem~\ref{thm-multsec}]

 By Deligne's theorem, $H \colonec H^1(B, \bH)$ is a pure Hodge structure of degree $2g$ (where $g$ is the relative dimension of $f$) satisfying the Hodge symmetry and concentrated in bi-degrees $(g-1,g+1)$, $(g,g)$, and $(g+1,g-1)$~\cite[Section 2]{ZuckerHdgL2}.
 Also, if $F^\bullet H_\bC$ denotes the Hodge filtration of $H$, then $V \cnec H^1(B ,\cE_{\bH/B})$ is isomorphic to $H_\bC/F^gH_\bC$~\cite[Section 2]{ZuckerHdgL2}.
 It follows that the composition